Skip to main content

 Step 4: Verify the Factory Address — Not Just the Sales Office

 Many B2B websites list a prestigious address — a Shanghai free-trade zone office, a Hefei tech park suite.
 That is the sales office, not the production floor.
 The factory address is on the business license.
 If the supplier cannot provide a factory address that matches their business license registration, they are not showing you their own factory.
+Real pencil manufacturers operate from industrial-zoned land with production equipment, loading access, and QC records; the business license address should match a factory building visible on satellite view, not a residential apartment or virtual office suite.

 Step 5: Check for Legal and Trade History